Multi-instance IDA Pro MCP server — analyze multiple binaries simultaneously through a single MCP endpoint.

 refresh_tools()

-Re-discovers tools from the active IDA instance.
+Re-discovers tools from IDA instances.
 Use this if you update the IDA plugin.

 Instance IDs Explained